gopine/diary/2024/October/October 17 (Thursday).md

 It seems promising for improving our application's performance.

 I'll need to dive deeper into data fetching strategies within server components.

+Investigating Next.js 14 for its improved caching mechanisms.